3 Steps to Overcome Fear of Failure in Sports

 • Step 3: repeat the new list of positive statements at least once a day.

-• Step 4: repeat the new list to yourself during games to increase confidence and reduce fear.
+• Step 4: repeat the new list to yourself before and during games to increase confidence and reduce fear.

 Visualization